 Could an employer prohibit its employees from recording conversations at work without all parties’ approval?
 A memo that the National Labor Relations Board’s General Counsel issued earlier this year states that policies prohibiting recording of conversations without approval are generally permissible.
 However, employers must be cautious in implementing such a policy, as a federal appellate court last year concluded that an employer’s “no-recording” policy was unlawfully overbroad and could “chill” employees’ right to engage in protected activities under the National Labor Relations Act.
 Further, in Title VII discrimination cases, while the EEOC has taken the position that an employee’s recording of a supervisor’s alleged harassment was protected activity, courts have also ruled in favor of employers.
 For example, a Texas court dismissed an employee’s discrimination and retaliation claims although the employee presented evidence – recordings of conversations with supervisors – to support his claims.
 The Texas court found that because the employee violated the employer’s “no-recording” policy, the employer was able to articulate a legitimate, non-discriminatory reason for terminating the employee.

 This topic indeed invites questions and concerns, particularly with the near-universal presence of smartphones.
 Employers should familiarize themselves with audio surveillance laws and consult with counsel to discuss when issues arise.

-In Oregon, electronic communications only require one party to consent; but in an in-person communication, all parties must consent.
+In Oregon, electronic communications only require one party to consent; in an in-person communication, all parties must be notified or informed.
 Or.
 Rev. Stat.
 Ann. §165.540 and § 165.535.

 In Connecticut, civil cases require all parties’ consent while criminal cases only require one party to give consent.
 C.G.S.A. §53a-187, §53a-189, and §52-570d.